lorin/major-incidents/README.md

 # Major outages and incidents

 A sample of major outages for infrastructure-y services, as well as other incidents.
-Many of these sourced from the excellent [SREweekly](http://sreweekly.com/?s=outages), which is much more comprehensive.
+These are almost entirely sourced from the excellent [SREweekly](http://sreweekly.com/?s=outages), which is much more comprehensive.

 ## 2019-07-02 Cloudflare